An integrative Neuro Art journey through change and reconstruction

 You enjoy combining structured guidance with personal, intuitive exploration

-You are in a period of transition, reflection, or internal change
+You are in a period of transition, reflection, or reviewing

 You are open to working with both guided steps and individual creative interpretation